 - Everyone knows you have homeowners insurance to cover your home but people often forget the homeowners policy covers you for liability too.
 You can select the amount of personal liability coverage you purchase with limits beginning at $100,000.
 On the HE7/21 personal liability will also cover something called personal injury.
 Without getting too technical personal injury covers things like false arrest, detention and imprisonment and malicious prosecution.
 The HO3 has no coverage provided.
 This is one of those coverages you won’t put any thought into at all unless you find yourself in a very unfortunate and completely unforeseen situation like this and then you would count your lucky stars you have coverage!

 There you have a snapshot into insuranceez and why the HE7/21 policy has far better coverage (and is often less expensive believe it or not) than an HO3 home insurance policy.
-If you have any specific coverage questions about your home insurance please reach out to us.
+Ready to see if your home qualifies for the HE7/21 – complete this request form or give us a call at 704-510-8884 today.
 We would love to hear from you and help you make sense of the crazy world of insurance.